A super simple, super tasty baked lemon salmon recipe with brown butter, red onions, and lots of lemon and fresh dill. This is good stuff!

 This lemon oil is my go-to favorite luxury condiment in my kitchen.

-What to Serve with Lemon Dill Salmon:
+What to Serve with this Baked Lemon Salmon Recipe:

 Lemon oil is great over green beans or asparagus, both of which would make great side dishes to this outstanding lemon dill salmon.